-The purpose of this document is to provide the MISSION consortium with an overview of the most important project procedures (internal communication, project monitoring, reporting, financial management, external communication, etc.) in order to ensure efficient project execution, as well as high quality of its results.
+The purpose of this document is to provide the MISSION consortium with an overview of the most important project procedures (internal communication, project monitoring, reporting, financial management, external communication, etc.) of the project in order to ensure efficient project execution, as well as high quality project results.